DontLoseTheSoapMaster/MemePoster_Bot/README.md

 third button about the language.
 If you choose - "Русский Язык" - the bot will try to find memes by key words firstly on russian services (pikabu) or in reddit, in pages, related to russian memes.
 If your choose "English version" - it will do vice versa. (notice.
 Language button in /start command - not for this cases.
 It sets default language for your chat/user and just changes the bot messages from english to russian and vice versa)
+We will goin to update this.
+Firstly, we want to use pininterest API to improve searching by keywords algoritm